Fort Moore (California): Cemetery

-Part of Fort Moore Hill became home to a cemetery, with the first documented burial tracing back to December 19, 1853.
+Part of Fort Moore Hill became home to a cemetery, with the first documented burial tracing back to December 19, 1853 (being Andrew Sublette).
 Alternately known as Los Angeles City Cemetery, Protestant Cemetery, Fort Moore Hill Cemetery, Fort Hill Cemetery, or simply "the cemetery on the hill", it was the city's first non-Catholic cemetery.
+Victims of the Los Angeles Chinese massacre of 1871 were buried in this cemetery.

 The cemetery was overseen by the city starting in 1869.
 It was not well taken care of, lacking clearly delineated boundaries, complete records or adequate maintenance.
 The Los Angeles City Council passed a resolution on August 30, 1879, closing the cemetery to any future burials except for those with already reserved plots.
 By 1884, the city had sold portions of the cemetery as residential lots and the rest to the Los Angeles Board of Education (later the Los Angeles Unified School District (LAUSD)).

-The city never removed any bodies, and the former cemetery was the site of repeated, grisly findings and much negative press.
+The city initially never removed any bodies, and the former cemetery was the site of repeated, grisly findings and much negative press.
 As a result, the city began moving the bodies, most to Evergreen Cemetery, Rosedale Cemetery and Hollywood Memorial Park Cemetery, with the final bodies being transferred in May 1947.

-The recent construction of Los Angeles High School #9 resulted in the discovery of additional human remains.
-These were excavated by archaeologists in 2006.
+In 2006, during construction of a new high school campus on the hill, the remains of 80 additional persons were discovered; archeologists were brought in to excavate and attempt to identify the deceased.